 Annual Breakfast

-Register for the Annual Breakfast.
+Learn more about the Annual Breakfast.

 May A. Brunson May Brunson was the University's second Dean of Women and served the University community from 1946 until her death in 1970.
 A graduate of Columbia University Teachers College and then on to pursue a Doctorate in Education and Student Personnel Administration.
 She began her career at the University as a Counselor for Women.
 She became Associate Dean of Women in 1954.
 This award was created for Dean Brunson and to recognize someone who has made outstanding contributions to improving the status of women at the University of Miami.